PulseBeat02/SMP-Rules/DISCORD_ANNOUNCEMENT.md

 server members while also being on the website.
 The plugin also can identify who you are when you access the website, so others will know who is speaking.

+**When will the IP be Announced?**
+The IP will be announced tonight likely.
+I will inform you about such information.

+Thank you for reading.